slatedocs/slate/source/includes/reference/_webhooks.md

 ### Event

 Event will be triggered every time transfer status is updated.
+Each event contains a timestamp.
+As we do not guarantee the order of events, please use that `eventTime` to reconcile the order.

 Field                     | Description                                   | Format
 ---------                 | -------                                       | -----------